 Rickety Stitch and the Gelatinous Goo was created and written by Ben Costa and James Parks, with art by Ben.

 Ben and James became friends in 2nd grade and in addition to playing Dungeons & Dragons, they really liked to make stuff.
 First, they made crude, crayon comics of superheroes on construction paper.
 Second, they made whacky homemade movies in high school.
 Third they wrote short fiction as college roommates.
-And finally, the culmination of their creative fun lead to the crafting Rickety Stitch.
+And finally, the culmination of their creative fun lead to the series of fantasy graphic novels, Rickety Stitch.

 Ben and James love fantasy.
 And they really strive to craft sprawling myths that celebrate the adventures of heroes of a different bent.
 Rickety Stitch comes from a strong desire to thrust storytellers into the roles of heroes, as well as explore common fantasy tropes from the perspective of uncertain outsiders--outsiders, that in a way, represent us all.